qingsongedu/time-series-transformers-review/README.md

 * A review on outlier/anomaly detection in time series data, in *ACM Computing Surveys* 2021. [\[paper\]](https://arxiv.org/abs/2002.04236)
 * A unifying review of deep and shallow anomaly detection, in *Proceedings of the IEEE* 2021. [\[paper\]](http://128.84.4.34/abs/2009.11732)
 * Deep learning for time series classification: a review, in *Data Mining and Knowledge Discovery* 2019. [\[paper\]](https://link.springer.com/article/10.1007/s10618-019-00619-1?sap-outbound-id=11FC28E054C1A9EB6F54F987D4B526A6EE3495FD&mkt-key=005056A5C6311EE999A3A1E864CDA986)
+* More related time series surveys, tutorials, and papers can be found at this [repo](https://github.com/qingsongedu/awesome-AI-for-time-series-papers).

 ## Transformer/Attention Survey in Other Disciplines